SAP-samples/teched2025-AD165/exercises/ex1/README.md

 3. In the first step, you will add a banner image to the upmost section of the workpage.
 This section already contains an image widget, so you can either drag and drop the 'Overview_banner.png' onto the **Drop an image here to upload it** or click **Or click here to upload a new image** and select the 'Overview_banner.png' for upload.

 4. Now, change some properties of the section to make it collapsible, so users can save some space on the screen if they want.
-Move the mouse a bit up till you see the grey frame of the section and click the **Edit section settings** icon [settings icon](/exercises/ex1/images/Settings_icon.png).
+Move the mouse a bit up till you see the grey frame of the section and click the **Edit section settings** icon.
 <p align="center"><img src="./images/ex1_03_03_0004.png" width="90%" alt="Edit cell settings"/></p>

 5. Change **Padding Bottom (px)** to 20 and set all switches to *On*, so the section is collapsible and open by default and to extend the background to full width.
 Add **#21275B** as background color.
 Then click **Save**.
 <p align="center"><img src="./images/ex1_03_03_0005.png" width="90%" alt="Change cell settings"/></p>

-6. Now open the cell settings for editing by clicking the **Edit cell settings** icon [settings icon](/exercises/ex1/images/Settings_icon.png).
+6. Now open the cell settings for editing by clicking the **Edit cell settings** icon.
 <p align="center"><img src="./images/ex1_03_03_0006.png" width="90%" alt="Change cell settings"/></p>

 7. Turn **Background** on to get a white frame around the image and click **Save**.